Download!Download Point responsive WP Theme for FREE!

 “At a certain point you start making a lot of money, and you’re not sure what to do with it, and at that point I just got wild.
 I could go out and party and when you’re younger you can get away with that,” Setoguchi shares.
 “But all of a sudden I’m 25 and I’m like ‘whoa, this is a hangover?
 I haven’t had one of these in a long time.’
 It was something where I had passed the threshold of being a kid and I didn’t know how to handle a lot of the pressures and a lot of the stuff that was happening to me.”

 When he felt he had hit rock bottom, Setoguchi decided he needed help.
-On April 5, 2015, he checked himself into a Malibu rehab facility with his dog, and the two remained there for over a month.
+On April 5, 2015, he checked himself into a Malibu rehab facility to achieve Los Angeles sober living with his dog, and the two remained there for over a month.

 “You learn a lot about yourself, how to handle different situations and coping with pressure and dealing with situations in different manners than numbing pain with alcohol, so it was really good for me,” confided Setoguchi.